GoogleCloudPlatform/python-runtime/RELEASING.md

 ## Building locally

-To build this repository using local Docker commands instead of the Google Container Builder service, add the `--local` flag as shown:
+To build this repository using local Docker commands instead of the Google Cloud Build service, add the `--local` flag as shown:

 ``` shell
 ./build.sh --local